sunpy/sunpy/docs/tutorial/timeseries.rst

 Creating a TimeSeries
 =====================

-To create a `TimeSeries` from some sample GOES XRS data:
+To create a `~sunpy.timeseries.TimeSeries` from some sample GOES XRS data:

 .. code-block:: python